-- Like for an experiment, the measurements to be made during a case study must be designed in advance - so that the data can (presumably) answer the question - Additional data is also often found during the study - The design is often influenced by prior knowledge (assumptions, called propositions) - Propositions indicate where to look for evidence - The central technical design decision concerns the unit of analysis: - What exactly is the 'case' of the case study? - Sometimes we consider units and subunits
+- Like for an experiment, the measurements to be made during a case study should ideally be designed in advance - so that the data can (presumably) answer the question - Limited knowledge may make this designing hard - Additional data is often found during the study - The design is often influenced by prior knowledge (assumptions, called propositions) - Propositions indicate where to look for evidence - The central technical design decision concerns the unit of analysis (focus object of discussion): - 1.
+What exactly is the 'case' of the case study? - Each case represents one context - 2.
+Sometimes we consider multiple units within one case - "embedded case study": multiple units embedded in one case